Benkol003/Third-Year-Notes/COMP37212 Computer Vision/Week 6 Local Features.md

 We can calculate this metric R to tell us when we have a corner:

 ![](misc/Pasted%20image%2020240501024854.png)

+In particular we only expect to see a corner when there is intensity change along both eigenvectors i.e. in all directions.

 as for a small 2x2 matrix we have